 As often as not, it is an experience of change, loss or transition which throws people and relationships off balance.
 These events can inflame unresolved grief or trauma or simply place you way outside your usual coping strategies.
-Such times can trigger thoughts, feelings and states of mind which are alarming and debilitating.
+Such times can trigger behaviour, thoughts, feelings and states of mind which are alarming and debilitating.
 This can lead to a sense of separation or isolation, a loss of self, a feeling of being out of step with life and relationship.